Judge threatens to jail Harvey Weinstein for texting in court

 “I don’t see how anyone could answer honestly that they’re fair and impartial after this stuff is drilled into their brains,” he said.

-Burke refused to delay the trial, saying the jury would be instructed that charges were not evidence of guilt.
+Burke refused to delay the trial, saying the jury would be instructed that an indictment was not evidence of guilt.

-The allegations against Weinstein propelled the #MeToo movement, which prompted women to lodge misconduct allegations against powerful men in politics and business.
+The allegations against Weinstein propelled the #MeToo movement, which led to men in politics and business being expelled from positions of power following accusations of sexual misconduct.

-Legal experts said the movement and Monday’s charges would make jury selection challenging in the trial of Weinstein, who made his mark with low-budget, critically acclaimed films such as “The English Patient” and “Shakespeare in Love.”

-“The defendant, Harvey Weinstein is a film producer,” read a form with 55 questions potential jurors were asked to answer.
-“Can you assure all parties that you will determine this case based only on the evidence you will hear in Court?”
+Legal experts said it would be a challenging process to find an impartial jury following the #MeToo movement and Monday’s charges.

 Prosecutors need all 12 jurors to back a conviction, while Weinstein needs just one holdout for a hung jury.